Jack of all trades: multipotentialites in the workplace

 Different professionals with the same thirst for knowledge

-It is hard to say what percentage of the population are multipotentialites and Bouton warns that numbers on the internet “should be treated with caution”.
+It is hard to say what percentage of the population is multipotentiality and Bouton warns that numbers on the internet “should be treated with caution”.
 Indeed, it is difficult to detect in oneself or in others and is not always fully understood.
-According to Bouton, a multipotentialite might be someone who feels like they are languishing in their job and are looking elsewhere, someone who needs constant challenges to feel fulfilled professionally or who hasn’t found success by the age of 30.
+According to Bouton, a multipotentialite might be someone who feels like they are languishing in their job and are looking elsewhere, someone who needs constant challenges to feel fulfilled professionally, or who hasn’t found success by the age of 30.

 Multipotentiality: the challenges

-Identify and emphasise your added value in the workplace
+Identify and emphasize your added value in the workplace

-Throughout her career in human resources, Bouton met a wide array of professionals many of whom could be classified as multipotentialites.
-They were more likely to thrive within large organisations in positions that involved cross-divisional functions such as management, business development and organisation, she said.
+Throughout her career in human resources, Bouton met a wide array of professionals many of whom could be classified as multipotentials.
+They were more likely to thrive within large organizations in positions that involved cross-divisional functions such as management, business development, and organization, she said.

 Translated by Andrea Schwam

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!

 Stresslaxation: when trying to relax stresses you out more…